-The numerous piracies that have been committed on her last-mentioned work, mainly led to the publication of this little volume; but she could scarcely have anticipated the sale of so many thousands in so short a space of time.
+The numerous piracies that have been committed on her " $H{AND-BOOK}$ or $N{EEDLEWORK}$ " mainly led to the publication of this little volume ; but she could searcely have anticipated that it would have met with so rapid a sale.

-3, New Burlington Street, Regent-street.
+3, New Burlington Street, Regent Street.